EOEPCA/deployment-guide/docs/building-blocks/mlops.md

     Open the SharingHub web UI at `https://sharinghub.<INGRESS_HOST>/`.

+    !!! note
-    > If you set up GitLab OAuth for SharingHub, then you can Login via your 'EOEPCA' Keycloak Identity Provider.
+        If you set up GitLab OAuth for SharingHub, then you can Login via your 'EOEPCA' Keycloak Identity Provider.

-    >
-    > Logout if you are already logged in - e.g. as the `root` (Administrator) user.
+        Logout if you are already logged in - e.g. as the `root` (Administrator) user.

-    >
-    > Then select to Login, and choose the 'sign in with `EOEPCA`' option.
+        Then select to Login, and choose the 'sign in with `EOEPCA`' option.

     ```bash
     source ~/.eoepca/state